 In 1932, she became the first woman to make a nonstop solo transatlantic flight.
 Amelia completed the feat in a Lockheed Vega 5B, and the flight took her 14 hours and 56 minutes.
-While she was in the air, she had to contend with strong northerly winds, icy conditions, and multiple mechanical issues.
+While in the air, she had to contend with strong northerly winds, icy conditions, and multiple mechanical issues.
 This led to her receiving rewards from multiple countries for this achievement.
-These include United States Distinguished Flying Cross, the French Cross of Knight from the Legion of Honor, and the National Geographic Society’s Gold Medal.
+These include US Distinguished Flying Cross, the French Cross of Knight from the Legion of Honor, and the National Geographic Society’s Gold Medal.

 Setting World Records and Advocacies

 Her record-setting didn’t stop there.
 Between 1930 and 1935, she set seven women’s speed and distance aviation records in multiple aircraft.
 This was a feat that no one had ever managed.
 She was the first person to fly solo from Honolulu, Hawaii to Oakland, California on January 11, 1935.
 Many had attempted this, but none had been successful.
-Earhart reported that this flight was fairly routine, with good weather conditions and no technical issues with her plane.
+Amelia Earhart reported that this flight was fairly routine, with good weather conditions and no technical issues with her plane.